 Summit County Bike Trails: Bakers Tank Loop

-Known by locals as a great loop just outside of downtown Breckenridge, Baker’s Tank provides a great ride option all summer long.
-An easy climb up Boreas Pass Road takes you to a hidden singletrack that descends through a dense pine forest on Baker’s Tank Trail.
+An easy climb up Boreas Pass Road takes you to a hidden singletrack that descends through a dense pine forest.

-From I-70, drive south through Breckenridge on Highway 9.
+Parking: From I-70, drive south through Breckenridge on Hwy 9.
 Turn left at the stoplight on the south end of town onto Boreas Pass Road.
 Drive 3.5 miles up this winding road to pavement’s end.
 Park in a pull-off on the left where the road becomes dirt.

-Follow Boreas Pass Road for 3 miles to Baker’s Tank.
-Turn onto a jeep road forking left just before the tank — there is an earlier trail access for a substantially shorter ride.
-At the upper access climb briefly and veer left onto a trail starting near a fence.
-It parallels the jeep road below, then switchbacks left.
+Description: Follow Boreas Pass Road for 3 miles to Baker’s Tank (see the Boreas Pass ride to continue up the main road).
+Turn onto a jeep road forking left just before the tank.
+Climb briefly and veer left onto a trail starting near a fence.
+It parallels above the jeep road, then switchbacks left.
 Pedal along this nearly level trail as it winds around a hill, clinging to a steep slope.
 Reach a junction at 3.9 miles, turn left and begin a long descent (going straight leads to private property).
 For the rest of this ride, expect uphill traffic and use caution around blind corners.
-Enjoy twists and turns through dense forest, then connect with an old road at 4.8 miles.
-Turn left (going right leads to private land), descend briefly and then turn right almost immediately and back onto the trail.
+Twist and turn through dense forest.
+Then connect with an old road at 4.8 miles.
+Turn left (going right again leads to private land), descend briefly and then turn right almost immediately and back onto the trail.
 Cross another road and pass through a camping area/turnaround.
 Continue on the trail as it cruises along a fairly level section through the trees.
 It then descends along steep hillside, switchbacking downward and ending at the trailhead.

 Support Local Journalism